slowernews/wisdom-tldr/README.md

 > *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».
 Some people also go through «incompetent and confident», «where the best option is often to stand back and act as a safety net while letting the person learn whatever lesson they needed to learn.' -- exelius*

-Hint: don't add your two cents, specially on subjective stuff, unless you're certain the delivered work is not good enough.<br>
+HINT: don't add your two cents, specially on subjective stuff, unless you're certain the delivered work is not good enough.<br>
 Ask instead of telling.
 If feedback is needed, give a reason.

 > *'Try «can you take another look at this for XYZ reasons?».
 This gives the employee ownership of the final deliverable, while still prompting them to deal with problems they overlooked.'*